Embird Embroidery Software

 A

-Mask Color .
-Pick mask color from image or define it manually.
+Mask Color: Pick a mask color from the image or define it manually.

 B

-Range .
-Increase or decrease range of the mask to enlarge or shrink the area of image occupied by this mask.
-Absolute numeric value of the range is not important.
-Important is its ratio to ranges of the rest of the masks.
+Range: Increase or decrease the range of the mask to enlarge or shrink the area of the image occupied by this mask.
+The absolute numeric value of the range is not important; what matters is its ratio to the ranges of the other masks.

 C

 When picking mask colors from the photo, respective thread shades are generated automatically for each mask.
-You can override automatic shades with your own colors, if you wish.
+You can override these automatic shades with your own colors if you wish.

-Adjust balance between all three masks with Range value controls that are.next to the mask color boxes.
-Utilize the Shade Preview to see effect of range changes.
+Adjust the balance between all three masks using the Range value controls that are next to the color boxes.
+Utilize the Shade Preview to see the effect of range changes.

 Click on the first (orange) mask switch to activate mask no. 1, because we will generate the orange stitches first.